unby6/hot-ptato/README.md

 - WilsontheWolf

 ## Note:
-Hot Potato was not designed with cross-mod compatibility in mind.
+Hot Potato was not designed with cross-content mod compatibility in mind.
 It is recommended to not play Hot Potato with other mods installed.
 If you forego this warning, expect things to break!!